boylesoftware/x2node2/docs/common.application.shutdown.md

 Once called, the application starts shutting down all of its services in the reverse initialization order.
 Any errors encountered during services shutdown are logged, but otherwise ignored.

-If `shutdown()` is called when the application is already shutting down, the same shutdown promise will be returned.
+If [Application.shutdown()](./common.application.shutdown.md) is called when the application is already shutting down, the same shutdown promise will be returned.
 This, however, should not be normal application behavior.
 A corresponding warning message will be logged in the console.

-It is safe to call `shutdown()` on an uninitialized application or application that has been shut down.
+It is safe to call [Application.shutdown()](./common.application.shutdown.md) on an uninitialized application or application that has been shut down.
 The returned promise will resolve immediately.

-It is also possible to call `shutdown()` while the application is being initialized via the [init()](./common.application.init.md) method.
+It is also possible to call [Application.shutdown()](./common.application.shutdown.md) while the application is being initialized via the [Application.init()](./common.application.init.md) method.
 In that case, the initialization process will be aborted, all services already initialized will be shut down.